 A 15-mile trail open to mountain bikes, horses, and hikers.
 The trail follows a number of open and gated Forest Service roads with a short portion of single-track.
-Large sections of the trail hug the shoreline of Lake Santeetlah.
+Large sections of the trail hug the shoreline of Lake Santeetlah offering beautiful mountain lake views.
 The primary trailhead is located at the intersection of N.C.
-143 and Snowbird Road.
+143 (N.C.
+1127) and Snowbird Road.

 Western Carolina University Trail

-More than 7 miles of singletrack across the street from main WCU campus in Cullowhee.
-The trail system has two trailheads.
-One is located near the softball field and picnic area on WCU main campus, east of N.C.
-107. Trail users travel through the pedestrian tunnel under N.C.
+More than 7 miles of singletrack across the street from the WCU campus in Cullowhee.
+The system has two trailheads.
+One is located near the softball field and picnic area on the main campus, east of N.C.
+107. Trail users then travel through the pedestrian tunnel under N.C.
 107 and access the trail on NCCAT property.
 The second trailhead is located at the parking lot of the Health and Human Sciences building.

 Bent Creek, Asheville

 Located near where N.C.
-191 intersects the Blue Ridge Parkway and I-26, this favorite among Asheville locals because of its proximity to this outdoors-loving city.
+191 intersects the Blue Ridge Parkway and Interstate 26, this favorite among Asheville locals because of its proximity to this outdoors-loving city.
 Lots of hardpacked singletrack with very few technical sections, great place for beginner to intermediate riders and for children. www.mtbikewnc.com.

 Dupont State Park

 Located near Brevard, this has become one of the premier destinations in the region.
-Over 10,000 acres of trails, waterfalls, and rivers.
-Numerous trailheads. www.dupontforest.com.
+10,000 acres of trails, waterfalls, and rivers.
+Great spot with numerous trailheads. www.dupontforest.com.

 Hundreds of miles of trails for bikers, some of it among the most technical in the region.
-For more information, visit www.mtbikewnc.com.
+For information on specific trails and trailheads, visit www.mtbikewnc.com.

 Nantahala Outdoor Center, Bryson City